internetofwater/Western-Water-Datahub/docs/readme.md

 This results in `1 + $NUM_CATALOG_ITEMS + $NUM_RESULTS` (where `$NUM_RESULTS <= $NUM_CATALOG_ITEMS`) API calls for one coveragejson output.

-This is a bigger challenge for `area/` and `cube/` queries where a user could requset many different locations.
+This is a bigger challenge for `area/` and `cube/` queries where a user could request many different locations all at once.

 - We do limit the impact of this by using `async` fetches and caching
 - However, if the cache is stale, we need to do many fetches